-CFOs will have new and improved tools that will help them to standardise and provide quick access to data.
-As a result of that, data visualisation will represent “a big advantage and a great tool in the decision making process for financial processes, in particular” argues Vanessa Goscinny, Finance Director for the Open Society Foundations in Haiti.

-### new wording

 For some, the adoption of this technology will change the face of the financial field.
 John Orlando, Executive Vice President and CFO of the budgeting company Centage, highlights one of the benefits.
 Thanks to the adoption of these kinds of automated tools, finance departments will “become more focused on developing and evaluating key strategies,” argues Orlando.

 3. Real-time insights (will) become essential

 Not long ago, Jeffrey Thomson, president and CEO of the Institute of Management Accountants (IMA), made several predictions about what CFOs can expect in the future.
 One was that, “finance will become increasingly dependent on automation and analytics to deliver real-time, clear, actionable and forward-looking insights.”
-According to experts we spoke with, this trend will maintain its appeal in 2019.
+According to the experts we spoke with, this trend will define financial management for years to come.

 In this regard, Jose Li, CEO and Founder of the Fort Lauderdale-based company 71lbs.com, told us how “access to vast sources of information on the cloud and in real-time” has shaped the way CFOs operate.
-Furthermore, he thinks that the “ability to view unit economics (e.g. CAC, LTV) in real time” could be the most important CFO tech trend of 2019.
-In fact, don’t be surprised if real-time insights become the most discussed subject in upcoming months.
+Furthermore, he thinks that the “ability to view unit economics (e.g. CAC, LTV) in real time” could be the most important CFO tech trend in the years to come.
+In fact, don’t be surprised if real-time insights become the most discussed subject in financial management.

-4. Better decisions through data management and business intelligence
+4. Better decisions through data management and Business Intelligence (BI)

-CFOs will have new and improved tools to help them standardise and provide quick access to data.
-As a result, data visualisation will represent “a big advantage and a great tool in the decision making process for financial processes, in particular” argues Vanessa Goscinny, Finance Director for the Open Society Foundations in Haiti.
+CFOs will have new and improved tools to help them standardize and provide quick access to data.
+As a result, data visualization will represent “a big advantage and a great tool in the decision making process for financial processes, in particular” argues Vanessa Goscinny, Finance Director for the Open Society Foundations in Haiti.